lsst-sqre/phalanx/installer/installation-notes.md

 Now all you should need to do is wait until everything comes up and cachemachine finishes pulling its prepulled images; you can watch the progress either through kubectl or argocd.

+# Runtime Considerations

+## Database surgery

+Sometimes JupyterHub and its session database will get into a state where it's very confused about the state of a user.
+Usually it suffices
+to:

+  * Remove the user's namespace, if extant

+  * Remove the user from that database.
+Do this with:

+    pod=$(kubectl get pods -n postgres | grep postgres | awk '{print $1}')
+    kubectl exec -it -n postgres ${pod} -- /bin/bash -l postgres-b8b6cdfb7-5nbjs:/# psql -U jovyan jupyterhub
+    delete from users where name='<user-to-remove>'